ToussaintJ/teklid-github-pages/_posts/2022-07-01-front-vs-back.md

 Enter the realm of styling sorcery, where CSS weaves a spell of visual elegance.
 It's like dressing up your canvas in a grand masquerade ball.
 Fonts twirl, colors dance, and elements adorn themselves in pixel finery.

 ![Styling Sorcery](/assets/images/styling_sorcery.png)
-Generate the image of a coder conjuring CSS spells to style a webpage.

 ## Script Scrolls: JavaScript Wizardry